 Egyptian law permits the issuance of different types of domestic judgments, subject to the nature and jurisdiction of the competent courts; ie, civil or criminal courts.
-Egyptian jurisprudence advances the following judgments' categorisation.
+Egyptian jurisprudence advances the following categorisations of judgments.

 Categorisation Based on the Finality of Judgments